osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/data-views-preview.md

 <a id="opIdDataViewsPreview_Get Available Field Sets"></a>

-Get available field sets for the provided Data View
+Gets the collection of field sets that are available for use in the data view, and which are not already included in the data view.<br/>

 ### Request
 ```text